th7mo/th7mo.com/ssh-key.md

 # SSH key

-> [!NOTE]
-> This note is not finished yet.
-> - This article has not been reviewed yet.

 A method to access and write data to GitHub, GitLab and Bitbucket is the Secure Shell Protocol (SSH).
 You can authenticate to those repository hosting services using an SSH key.